Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 The St. Peter and Paul Church of the nunnery was built in 1469.
 Inside are kept the relics of St. Ivan Rilski.

-Eat Bulgarian Delicacies At The Local Restaurants
+Eat Bulgarian Delicacies at the Local Restaurants

 The fresh trout – grilled or fried – is to die for.
 Traditional Bulgarian dishes are served in clay pots while scrumptious salads compliment your lunch and tease your palate.

-Try The Organic Honey
+Try the Organic Honey

 Buy a few jars of the sweet nectar of the gods.